bcnicholson/kubiya-assignment/README.md

 2. Process all pods into a normalized format
 3. Calculate health metrics and status
 4. Group pods by namespace and status
-5. Identify problematic resources
+5. Identify problematic resources and collect associated events
-6. Generate summary statistics
+6. Generate summary statistics and root cause analysis
-7. Format data for AI analysis
+7. Format data for AI analysis and dashboard visualization

 ### Output Files